DanielJShen/CMD-Pages/README.md

 # CMD-Pages
-A colourful interactive menu for the linux command line.
+A library for a colourful interactive menu for the linux command line.
 Similar to the command 'dialog'.

 ## Building
 Build using CLion on Ubuntu 18.04